zaiisao/Documentation/en/Voice/initialize_windows.md

 m_lpAgoraEngine->initialize(ctx);
 ```

+> Ensure that you call the `create` and `initialize` methods to intiialize the AgoraRtcEngine before calling any other API.

 ## Next Steps
 You have created the client and can start a voice call with the following steps: